Bleeding after a tooth extraction is normal and typically manageable, though it can feel concerning at first.

 Stick to cool, soft foods like yogurt or applesauce.
 No hot liquids, straws, or alcohol—risks dislodging the clot.

-Take prescribed ibuprofen or acetaminophen.
+If prescribed by your dentist, take medication according to prescription.
 Apply ice packs (15 min on/off).
 If severe, contact us at (503) 667-1184 immediately.

 Ready to find your dentist near me in Gresham?
 At Premier Dentistry, we’re excited to welcome you to our dental clinic.